This is an image of the MMSD South shore facility, methane digestors and a green roof

 SUSTAINABILITY

 Sustainability is a rich part of the Milwaukee Metropolitan Sewerage District's (MMSD) history, integral to present-day operations, and critical to our future.
-Focused initially on water reclamation and resource recovery, our mission is evolving over time to encompass many overlapping facets of environmental and public health.
+Focused initially on water reclamation and resource recovery, our mission is evolving to encompass many overlapping facets of environmental and public health.

-Sustainability is not an endpoint at MMSD, but rather it is the pathway forward.
+Sustainability is not an endpoint at MMSD, but rather, it is the pathway forward.
 It’s about ensuring we do our part to protect the region’s environmental health, support social sustainability, and be fiscally responsible.
 By doing this, we want to help ensure future generations in southeastern Wisconsin have better opportunities than current generations.

 MMSD's Renewable Energy